Adams Papers Editorial Project: History

 The project was originally begun in 1954 by historian Lyman H. Butterfield.
 Butterfield introduced a system of transcription, annotation, and collation methods for the archive informed by his experience at Princeton University's The Papers of Thomas Jefferson project.
-The Following the publication of the projects first volumes in 1961, President John F. Kennedy hailed the projects as a "formidable record of a formidable family deserves the kind of great editorial support it is now receiving".
+Following the publication of the project's first volumes in 1961, President John F. Kennedy hailed the project as a "formidable record of a formidable family deserves the kind of great editorial support it is now receiving".

 Since that time, more than 50 volumes have been published by Harvard University Press.
 The collection has been organized as a series.
 Series I includes transcriptions of the diaries of John Adams, John Quincy Adams, and others.
 Series II is a compilation of personal Adams Family correspondence exchanged between 1761 and 1798.
 Series III includes papers and legal instruments dated 1755 through 1785.
 Series IV is a record of visual documentation of John and Abigail Adams, as well as John Quincy Adams and his wife Louisa, from paintings to engravings.
 Items range in date from 1639 to 1889.